This post may contain affiliate links. Please read my disclosure and privacy policy.

 It’s easy to customize different options for your family this way!

-This recipe makes roughly eight pancakes using a 1/4 cup of batter.
+This recipe yields approximately eight pancakes using 1/4 cup of batter.
 (This size will fit in a standard toaster for easy reheating.)
 Feel free to double the batch if you want to have more ready for the week ahead.

 Serve warm with your favorite toppings, like sliced strawberries or a drizzle of nut butter.
 Leftovers can be stored in an airtight container in the fridge for up to a week or in the freezer for up to 6 months.